5 tips for your modern data governance strategy

 • Risk management

-All of these elements combined build a solid foundation of data protection within an enterprise, and should be prioritized by IT admins.
-It can seem overwhelming if this is not something you’re currently implementing.
-With the proper guidance, you can easily implement a streamlined data governance framework with confidence.
+All of these elements combined build a solid foundation of data protection within an enterprise and should be prioritized by IT admins.
+Implementing a streamlined and modern data governance framework is a significant undertaking, particularly for enterprises without initial practices, but the right guidance can help you navigate the implementation process with confidence.

 Get more detailed and actionable advice in our free online governance course.